Virtual Labs & LMS Integration: The Good, the Bad, and the Why

-Like most cloud-based platforms, virtual IT labs offer several notable advantages.
-Here are a few of the major pros and cons that an LMS combined virtual labs can offer your organization.
+Virtual IT labs offer several notable advantages that make them an attractive option.
+Read on to learn the significant pros and cons that virtual labs with LMS integration can offer your organization.

 What is an LMS?

 LMS stands for Learning Management System.
-It’s a computer software that delivers an educational training platform for your learners – students, customers, partners.
+It’s computer software that delivers an educational training platform for your learners – students, customers, and partners.

 What is a Virtual Lab?